Australian inquiry hears CBA knew risks but put mortgage 'volume' ahead of customers

 The Royal Commission was ordered by the government after years of scandals in Australia’s financial sector, which included poor financial advice, interest-rate rigging, and accusations of money-laundering.

-CBA is the second bank to be scrutinized after National Australia Bank (NAB.AX), which conceded on the opening days of the inquiry that its system of bonuses and incentives encouraged bankers to engage in fraudulent lending practices to boost their incomes.

-Reporting by Jonathan Barrett and Paulina Duran in SYDNEY; Editing by Stephen Coates
+CBA is the second bank to be scrutinized after National Australia Bank, which conceded on the opening days of the inquiry that its system of bonuses and incentives encouraged bankers to engage in fraudulent lending practices to boost their incomes. ($1 = 1.2697 Australian dollars) (Reporting by Jonathan Barrett and Paulina Duran in SYDNEY; Editing by Stephen Coates)